mkrul/pet-registry/project.md

 - Adjusted EDIT zoom level to 18 for better visibility of selected locations in edit mode
 - Fixed map zoom level in edit mode by using initialZoom prop consistently
 - Updated ReportViewMode to use MAP_ZOOM_LEVELS.VIEW constant for consistent zoom behavior
+- Fixed type error in ReportViewMode by adding required onLocationSelect prop to Map component